timmaki/GAM/Home.md

 gam user crashtestdummy imap on
 ```

-these are just a few examples, more are available under the topics to the left.
+these are just a few examples, more are available under the topics to the right.
 Have fun!

 # Step 7: Need a Google Apps Expert?
 GAM is made possible and maintained by the work of Dito.
 Who is Dito?